S2000Erwin/labyrinth/README.md

 This is a work-in-progress project as of now.
 Labyrinth is a game published by GMT Games. www.gmtgames.com GMT Games publishes a lot of strategic games with deep insights.
 This designer is merely one of their many customers.
-Their games give my endless enjoyable experience.
+Their games give me endless enjoyable experience.
 This designer is not affiliated with GMT Games and is not claiming any copyrights of the game.
 The graphic files of the game used in this project can be found in VASSAL Labyrinth module www.vassal.org